MrKnight96/MrKnight96/README.md

 - 🔭 **Currently working on:** Expanding my web development skills
 - 🌱 **Learning:** Python, PHP, and Dash for data visualization
 - 👯 **Looking to collaborate on:** Website and app creation & design
-- 💬 **Ask me about:** Web development, movies, or anything tech-related!
+- 💬 **Ask me about:** Feel free to ask me about web development, tech, or even movies!

 ## 🏆 Future Goals

+These are my current goals and motivations, written in Python for fun:

 ```python
 class FuturePlans: